computerfan/CSFFCardDetailTooltip/README.md

 __Toggle Note__: When using the hotkey to enable/disable the detailed tooltips, the tooltips will not be updated until the user moves the mouse off of a card.

+# Known Issues

+- Weather card will not show details even if WeatherCardInspectable is set to true.
+- Not fully adapted to the new CSFF combat system.
+- May be some typographical issues.

 # Change Log

+## 1.0.0
+- Update for CSFF

+# Change Log (CSTI)

 ## 1.0.2
 - Now it shows detailed weight of items and stats of character.